What might cause me to fall if I have Parkinson's?

 Try to concentrate and keep distractions to a minimum – avoid walking and talking at the same time.
 If you want to have a conversation, pause and touch something solid, such as a lamp post, when you want to talk.
-If crossing a busy area plan your route in short stages so that you are not having to concentrate on too much in one go.
+If you cross a busy area plan your route in short stages so that you're not having to concentrate on too much in one go.

 Slow down turns

-Falling can be more likely depending on how well your symptoms respond to medication and whether this regularly changes, or fluctuates.
-For example, you may freeze when you are ‘off’ (when your medication is not working so well) and this can cause falls.
+How well your symptoms respond to medication can affect your risk of falling.
+For example, you may freeze suddenly or unpredictably when your medication starts to wear ‘off’ (when your medication not working so well) and this can cause falls.
 So any changes your specialist or Parkinson’s nurse makes to your medication to reduce freezing may also help to reduce falls.

-If your drugs do not seem to work as well as they used to, or you think you are falling due to side effects of your medication, speak to your specialist or Parkinson’s nurse about making changes to the drugs you are taking.
+If your drugs don't seem to work as well as they used to, or you think you're falling due to side effects of the drugs you're taking, speak to your specialist or Parkinson’s nurse about making changes to your medication.

-There are many things in the home that could be hazardous and make you more likely to fall, including slippery floors, loose carpets and general clutter.
+There are many things in the home that could make you more likely to fall, including slippery floors, loose carpets and general clutter.
 Here are some tips on how to reduce hazards in the home:

-- Hand or grab rails may be useful in tight spaces, such as in toilets, bathrooms or by the stairs.
+- Hand or grab rails can be useful in tight spaces, such as in toilets, bathrooms or by the stairs.
 Putting non-slip mats in the bathroom will also help.